e-Spirit/javascript-content-api-library/README.md

 ````

 If you want to use the `proxy` mode, you have to specify the baseURL:

 ```typescript
 {
     mode: 'proxy',
     baseUrl: 'http://localhost:3001/api'
 }
 ```

+Be aware that in the case of `proxy` mode the baseURL should point to a proxy server that knows and appends the apikey of the FirstSpirit CaaS.

 The log level can be:
 `0` = Info